Should Nissan Sunny Stage a Comeback?

 Related: Can an Onslaught of SUVs Outdo Conventional Sedans in Pakistan?

-For so many years, sedan market has been like a musical chair between Civic, City and Corolla.
-However this monotonous contest was recently disrupted with the arrival of newcomers including Hyundai Elantra, Changan Alsvin & Proton Saga, though the latter’s presence is still on papers with local production yet to commence.
+For many years, the sedan market has been a game of musical chairs between the Civic, City, and Corolla.
+However, this long-standing rivalry was recently shaken up by the arrival of new contenders like the Hyundai Elantra, Changan Alsvin, and Proton Saga, although the latter remains on paper with local production yet to begin.

 SUnny92

-However in past (early 90s & before) we used to have a vast variety of sedan options including some very formidable names such as Mazda 323, Mitsubishi Lancer and Nissan Sunny.
-After the import restrictions of the 90s that were enforced to help get the local auto industry on its feet, the likes of Lancer & Sunny were faded into history.
-Though after an absence of few years, the duo made a comeback but unfortunately was not able to hold on to success due to various reasons.
+However in the past (the early 90s & before) we used to have a vast variety of sedan options including some very formidable names such as Mazda 323, Mitsubishi Lancer, and Nissan Sunny.
+After the import restrictions of the 90s that were enforced to help get the local auto industry on its feet, the likes of Lancer & Sunny faded into history.
+Though after an absence of a few years, the duo made a comeback but unfortunately was not able to hold on to success due to various reasons.

 SunnyN16 golden